Functional Central Limit Theorems for Constrained Mittag-Leffler Ensemble in Hard Edge Scaling: Introduction

 One of the results in~\cite{ACCL2022} is the asymptotics of the moment generating functions for the disk counting statistics, with emphasis on detailed precise asymptotics.
 A direct implication of this result is finite-dimensional central limit theorems, corresponding to different scaling regimes.
 In contrast, our emphasis will not be on precise asymptotics; instead, we aim at strengthening a particular hard-edge central limit theorem to make it cover a general large class of rotationally-invariant statistics.
 We will see that only elementary asymptotic analysis is needed for that.
 Our further objective is to study additive statistics associated with functions supported on the complement of a disk of \textit{varying radius}, dynamical additive statistics.
 This variability gives rise to a continuous-time stochastic process.
 We will prove a central limit theorem in the appropriate functional space for this stochastic process, which will also enable us to extract more properties of the underlying linear statistics.
 We mention related results, those establishing a central limit theorem for linear statistics of the infinite Ginibre ensemble, A.~I.~Bufetov, D.~Garc\'{i}a-Zelada, and Zh.~Lin~\cite{BGZL2022}, a functional central limit theorem for the radius-dependent counting statistics of the infinite Ginibre ensemble, M.~Frenzl and G.~Lambert~\cite{FL2022}, and a functional central limit theorem for the counting statistics of the sine process, A.~I.~Bufetov and A.~V.~Dymov~\cite{BD2019}.
+We also mention a relevant recent preprint by M.~Allard, P. J.~Forrester, S.~Lahiry, and B.~Shen~\cite{AFLS2025}, which was brought to our attention by one of the referees.